t3l3machus/ssh-log-alert/README.md

 3. A [mailgun](https://www.mailgun.com) account.

 ## Configuration
-1. Edit variables $country_whitelist OR $ip_whitelist in ssh-log-alert.sh to your needs.
+1. Edit variables `country_whitelist` OR `ip_whitelist` in ssh-log-alert.sh to your needs.
-2. Edit the script and replace your mailgun API, domain name, from-address and to-address in function mailgun_send_alert().
+2. Edit the script and replace your mailgun API, domain name, from-address and to-address in function `mailgun_send_alert()`.

 ## Usage